WordPress/gutenberg/packages/components/src/tools-panel/tools-panel/README.md

 ### `label`: `string`

-The label for the panel's dropdown menu.
+Text to be displayed within the panel's header and as the aria label for the panel's dropdown menu.

 - Required: Yes

+### `panelId`: `function`

+The `panelId` is passed through the `ToolsPanelContext` to panel items.
+This is be used to ensure items injected via SlotFills are only registered for their intended panels.

+- Required: No

 ### `resetAll`: `function`

 A function to call when the `Reset all` menu option is selected.
 This is passed through to the panel's header component.

-- Required: Yes

-### `header`: `string`

-Text to be displayed within the panel's header.

 - Required: Yes